Payment technology

 The services offered by payment service providers and merchant account providers often overlap.
 However, they both offer different distinct roles in payment processing.

-Payment service providers offer a more comprehensive mix of services centered around online payment gateways and processing of bank-based payments.
+Payment service providers offer a more comprehensive mix of services centered around online payment gateways and online payment options such as processing of bank-based payments.

-They focus primarily on the original establishment of the relationship, transaction authorisation and the payment processing facilities such as card terminals.
+They focus primarily on original establishment of the relationship, transaction authorization and the payment processing facilities such as card terminals.

-Therefore, merchant account providers are used more for in-person business, as opposed to online transactions.
+Therefore, providers of merchant accounts are used more for in-person business, as opposed to online transactions.
 Although they can also be integrated into e-transactions.
-Examples of these include Worldpay and First Data.
+Examples of these include Worldpay and FISERV.

 Difference between a payment service provider and a payment gateway